 1. To Collect RSVPs Online — Many couples choose to collect online RSVPs rather than have their guests fill out paper response cards.
 That’s because sites like Zola make it easy to gather RSVPs through your wedding website and manage the guest list with real-time updates and easy-to-use tracking tools.

 2. To Share Registry Information — In the past, registry etiquette dictated that the registry only be shared by word of mouth.
 The digital age has rendered that rule outdated, and it’s now considered standard to share where you’re registered on your wedding website.
 Including your website URL on your invite makes it easy for guests to find your registry without hassle.

 Now that we’ve covered why to share your wedding website on your invitations, let’s talk about how to include your wedding website on your invitation without sacrificing aesthetic appeal or committing an etiquette faux pas.

-There’s a couple of different options for how you can share your wedding website on your invitation:
+Let's explore these different options for how you can share your wedding website on your invitation.

 Although your wedding save the dates are sent out in advance of your invitations, they’re still a part of your invitation suite and the most popular choice for sharing the wedding website URL with guests as quickly as possible.

 Where: If you make your save the dates using a pre-made design online, then the template will guide you on where exactly you should list your wedding website link.
 It varies by design, but in most cases, it’s listed on the back of the save the date or at the bottom of the front side.
 If you’re working with an invitation designer or making your own, where you place the URL is up to your personal preference.
 If you opt for a QR code, placing it on the back of your save-the-date would be ideal.